 I’ve designed dozens of surround sound systems over the years.
 And custom-built systems are great.
 But I’ll let you in on a secret: you can get theater-quality sound by buying a pre-matched surround sound system.
 Here are a couple of my favorites.

-1. Focal Sib 5.1 Pack — best surround sound system for small rooms
+1. Klipsch Reference Theater Pack — best surround sound system for small rooms

-Focal's compact Sib 5.1 Pack has quickly become a customer favorite.
+The Klipsch Reference Theater Pack has quickly become a customer favorite.
 The system doesn't take up much space, yet provides the sonic depth and punch you'd expect from larger speakers.
-The Sib 5.1 Pack is ideal for small rooms where space is a premium.
+It's an ideal choice for small rooms where space is a premium.

 Why does it perform so well?